Auth0x78/GravitySim/README.md

 # GravitySim

-GravitySim is a real-time gravity simulation built with SDL3 and OpenGL.
+GravitySim is a fun pass-time gravity simulation built with SDL3 and OpenGL.
 This project demonstrates interactive physics, rendering techniques, and an ImGui-powered user interface with docking support.

 ## Features